-Section 17 of the 1989 Children Act Working Together to Safeguard Children 2018 "A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+Section 17 of the 1989 Children Act Working Together to Safeguard Children 2018

+"A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
 Local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-Children in need may be assessed under section 17 of the Children Act 1989" KCSIE 2023 (para 62).
+Children in need may be assessed under section 17 of the Children Act 1989" KCSIE 2024 (para 60).

-This school recognises the importance of early support and intervention work in more complex cases, undertaken with the consent of parents and carers, and follows the thresholds guidance document which sets out local criteria for action and includes links to additional information which may assist professional judgement in understanding and subsequently meeting a child and families needs https://durham-scp.org.uk/professionals/ https://durham-scp.org.uk/download/thresholds-document/
+This school recognises the importance of early support and intervention work in more complex cases, undertaken with the consent of parents and carers, and follows the Thresholds guidance document which sets out local criteria for action and includes links to additional information which may assist professional judgement in understanding and subsequently meeting a child and families needs.
+Further DSCP toolkits and guidance can be found here